james-work-account/mtd-api-frontend/README.md

 #### Response

-See https://developer.service.hmrc.gov.uk/api-documentation/docs/api for the correct expected body for your request.
+See [The Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/api) for the correct expected body for your request.

 ### /apis